mantl/mantl/examples/README.md

 ## Where is my Application

-In version 0.5.0 the vagrant build does not have traefik in it and so service discovery is a bit convoluted but not to bad.
+In version 0.5.0 the vagrant build does not have traefik in it and so service discovery is a bit convoluted but not too bad.

 Got to the IP of your vagrant cluster.
 This will be the value in your Vagrantfile as described earlier.